tj/commander/README.md

 ## ASCII Tables

-For feature rich ASCII tables for your terminal app check out visionmedia's terminal-table gem at http://github.com/visionmedia/terminal-table
+For feature rich ASCII tables for your terminal app check out the terminal-table gem at http://github.com/tj/terminal-table

     +----------+-------+----+--------+-----------------------+
     | Terminal | Table | Is | Wicked | Awesome               |